HDFGroup/hsds/docs/kubernetes_install_aws.md

 3. Add/change usernames/passwords that you want to use. **Note**: Do not keep the original example credentials.
 4. Go back to the hsds root directory: `cd ../..`

-Next, verify that you have set the AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY environment variables.
+Next, verify that you have set the AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY environment variables to the values used by the HSDS IAM user.

 Run the make_secrets script: `admin/kubernetes/k8s_make_secrets.sh`